incyclesoftware/copilot-csharp/README.md

 BUT...

-It is no complete yet!
+It is not complete yet!
 Let's work together to make it better!

 * Fix the bugs
 * Finish the POC